eigerco/polka-storage/docs/src/delia/index.md

 <img src="../images/deal-form.png" style="height: 300px; float:right;"/>

-- **Piece CID** — A unique identifier for your file, it is calculated with the `polka-storage-provider-client` tool.
+- **Piece CID** — A unique identifier for your file, it is calculated with the `polka-storage-provider-client proofs commp` tool.
 - **Piece Size** — The piece size for your file, it is calculated with the `polka-storage-provider-client` tool (this number _MUST_ be a power of two).
 - **Label** — A string up to 128 characters long, can contain anything you wish.
 - **Start Block** — The block at which the deal becomes active.